-Are Walgreens Boots Alliance Inc.'s (WBA) stock prices rising too high?
+Are Walgreens Boots Alliance Inc.’s (WBA) stock prices rising too high?

-Deutsche Bank raised the price target for the Walgreens Boots Alliance Inc. (NASDAQ:WBA) stock to “a Hold”.
-The rating was released on March 25, 2021.
-The research report from Guggenheim has upgraded the stock from Neutral to Buy, with a price target set at $55.
-The stock was resumed by Credit Suisse, who disclosed in a research note on January 08, 2021, to Neutral and set the price objective to $42.
-In their research brief published April 06, 2020, UBS analysts upgraded the Walgreens Boots Alliance Inc. stock from Sell to Neutral with a price target of $44.
+Morgan Stanley lowered the price target for the Walgreens Boots Alliance Inc. (NASDAQ:WBA) stock from “an Equal-weight” to “an Underweight”.
+The rating was released on December 16, 2021, according to finviz.
+We previously noted in another research note published on March 25, 2021 by Deutsche Bank that reiterated the stock to a Hold with a price target of $55 for WBA stock.
+The research report from Robert W. Baird has upgraded the stock from Neutral to Outperform, with a price target set at $55.
+The stock was upgraded by Guggenheim, who disclosed in a research note on January 11, 2021, from Neutral to Buy and set the price objective to $55.
+In their research brief published January 08, 2021, Credit Suisse analysts resumed the Walgreens Boots Alliance Inc. stock to Neutral with a price target of $42.

 Sponsored